derhass/glx_hook/README.md

 ### INSTALLATION:

 This requires glibc, as we call some internal glibc functions not intended to be called.
-Tested witrh glibc-2.13 (from debian wheezy).
-To build, just type (assuming you have a C compiler and the standard libs installed)
+Tested with glibc-2.13 (from debian wheezy).
+To build, just type

 $ make

+(assuming you have a C compiler and the standard libs installed).
 Finally copy the glx_hook.so to where you like it.
 For a debug build, do

 $ make DEBUG=1